Why $50K–$90K Operators Should Build Systems Before Hiring a Team: Getting the Order Wrong Costs $30K+

 Step 8: Publishing (platform specifics, final verification)

-Compression Tactic 2: Embed Quality Standards in Documentation
+Compression Tactic 2: Embed Explicit Quality Standards in Your Delivery Documentation

 Now you’re defining “good.”
-Not what you hope quality means.
-What specific, measurable standards separate acceptable work from unacceptable work.
+Not what you hope quality means, but the specific, measurable standards that separate acceptable work from unacceptable work.

-Week 2-3 is quality definition.
-For every deliverable in your process, document exactly what good looks like.
-Include examples of both passing and failing work.
+Week 2–3 is quality definition.
+For every deliverable in your process, document exactly what good looks like and include examples of both passing and failing work.

 Quality isn’t subjective when documented.
 “High-quality content” is vague.
 This is specific: